fastmachinelearning/models/keras-to-hls/README.md

 - `BatchNormalization`:

   - `center = True` (add offset to normalized tensor) is not supported
-  - operations on different axes is not supported (always use Keras's default `axis = -1`)
+  - Operations on different axes is not supported (always use Keras's default `axis = -1`)
 -----------
 </p>
 </details>